4 states that will pay off your student loans for moving there

 - Public Service Loan Forgiveness.
-This program requires you to work in a public service job for 10 years, after which time you could have your remaining student loan balance forgiven.
+This program requires you to work in a public service job for 10 years, after which you could have your remaining student loan balance forgiven.

 - Teacher Loan Forgiveness.
 Teachers who work for five consecutive years in a low-income school could have up to $5,000 or $17,500 of their student loans forgiven, depending on the subject they teach.

 - Perkins Loan Cancellation.
 If you have a Perkins Loan, you could have up to 100 percent of your loans forgiven by working for five years in an eligible position.
 This program is available to teachers, nurses, firefighters, librarians and more.

 - Income-driven repayment plan.
-There are several income-driven repayment plans for federal loans that base your monthly payment on your income and family size.
+Several income-driven repayment plans for federal loans base your monthly payment on your income and family size.
 After 20 or 25 years of payments, your remaining balance will be forgiven.
 The Department of Education recently announced updates to income-driven repayment programs that will make it even easier for borrowers to reduce monthly payments.

 By law, your employer may offer up to $5,250 in student loan repayment assistance each year.
 This amount is tax-free for both borrowers and employers.
 Ask your HR department if your company offers this benefit.